geraldwuhoo/CGT/README.md

 ![Crypto Goose Token Logo](logo/CGT.png)

 ## What is Crypto Goose Token (CGT)?
 The newest revolution in blockchain technology using the Ethereum blockchain protocol.
-By running on top of the Ethereum blockchain, we offer a decentralized approach to flaunting one's Goose wealth using a virtual cryptocurrency, Crypto Goose Token (CGT).
+By running on top of the Ethereum blockchain, we offer a decentralized approach to flaunting one's wealth using a virtual cryptocurrency, Crypto Goose Token (CGT).

 CGT is an anonymous, decentralized, peer-verified, tamper-proof ERC20 token.
 Our final goal is to achieve a 1:1 ratio of 1 CGT to 1 physical Canada Goose TM jacket.